Campus Improvement Plan

 Strategy 1: We will utilize Positive Behavior Interventions and Supports, which is a set of ideas and tools used school-wide to improve students' behavior.
 At SBE, we focus on four core behaviors, Positive Attitude, Always be Respectful, Work Hard, and Safe/Smart Choices (PAWS), in all areas of our building.

-Strategy's Expected Result/Impact: Improved student behaviors as measured by improved behavior data and academic achievement
+Strategy's Expected Result/Impact: Improved student behaviors as measured by improved behavior data and academic achievement.

 Staff Responsible for Monitoring: PBIS Committee, Administration, Teachers, and Staff